ndrewwm/svelteblog/src/lib/posts/moving-to-sveltekit/+page.md

 theme_set(theme_ndrewwm())
 ```

-It's cool to have a coherent theme!
-I've never had one before, but it also makes me feel slightly nervous.
+I've never had a dedicated theme for plotting before, and it was fun to put one together.
+At the same time, I feel slightly nervous.
 Plots from `ggplot2` are static, so if I end up changing the site's palette, I'd have to rebuild all of the posts that include a plot.
 I plan on using Observable Plot in more places (whose elements can be controlled via CSS), but for most of what I'm migrating now, change isn't free.

 Please checkout my site's [repo](https://github.com/ndrewwm/svelteblog) if you're interested in seeing how I've configured things.
 I'm planning on creating a "credits" page or a "design" page in which I list the resources that helped me get started.